Become a better medic. Join Today!

 Systemic Inflammatory Disease can affect the endocardium (valvular disease, thrombi), the myocardium (myocarditis, cardiomyopathy, rhythm and conduction disturbances, heart failure), coronary arteries (acute coronary syndromes, ischemic heart disease), and the pericardium (pericarditis and pericardial effusion).

-ENDOCARDIUM: Besides inflammatory disorders, the endometrium can also be affected by:
+ENDOCARDIUM: Besides inflammatory disorders, the endocardium can also be affected by:

 - Bundle Branch Block: The right bundle branch is vulnerable to stretch and trauma for two-thirds of its course when it is near the subendocardial surface.